-FOUR-STEP GUIDE to taking control of your visibility
+FOUR-STEP GUIDE visibility

-The Uganda National Council for Higher Education 14th & 15th September 2022
+The Uganda National The 4th Annual Higher Education Conference Council for Higher 14th & 15th September 2022 Education

 Connect to "mavens" - a Yiddish word for someone who accumulates knowledge (Gladwell, 2000, p.
 60).

 Mavens are "information brokers, sharing and trading in what they know" and "data banks.
 They provide the message.